sudeeprp/rapa-home/README.md

 Every day is like yesterday.
 Or not.
 It's also an opportunity to move ahead with purpose and precision.

-When you break down complex problems into clear, working ideas, you're practicing the same skill that helps you understand yourself, your goals, and your path forward.
+When you break down complex problems into clear, working ideas, you're practicing the same skill that helps you realize yourself, your goals, and your path forward.

 The activity of coding is just one of the things you can do effectively, with This kind of clarity and precision.